-You do not want plants falling over as you are more than likely to damage the plant.
+You do not want plants falling over as you are more than likely to damage them.

 10. Harvest peppers continuously

-If you want to harvest many peppers, you should harvest continuously as it triggers more growth.
+If you want to harvest many peppers, you should harvest them continuously as it triggers more growth.

-You can always dry or freeze peppers if you harvest more peppers than you can use.
+You can always dry or freeze peppers if you harvest more than you can use.

 11. Spray plants with Neem oil solution every 2-4 weeks

 Spraying your plants with a diluted Neem oil and water solution will help keep pests and diseases like aphids, leaf miners, and white flies at bay.